 - List your graduation date.
 This is optional, especially if you graduated more than 10 years ago.

-- List any major awards, including magna cum laude or dean's list.
+- List any major awards or honors, including cum laude or dean's list.

 - If you're a current student or recent graduate, you can consider including extra details like GPA or relevant coursework (see below for more details).

 - If you have multiple degrees, list them in reverse chronological order, with your most recent degree first.